aquilesC/aquiles.me/content/my writing habits.md

 We all know how to write, but not everyone knows how to write well.
 And there is no deeper secret but to exercise it.
 I have seen people forcing (or claiming to) themselves to sit down to write 1 or 2 hours a day, while they still have plenty of other activities in their lives.
 Therefore, I would distrust any [[advice]] coming from them.
 For most of us, writing is something that happens next to all the important things of the day.

 ## Sense of Purpose
 What really helped me to develop writing habits is to have a [[sense of purpose]].
 That is why the idea of a [[digital garden]] was instantaneously attractive to me.
 The things I write will be published and available to anyone.
 The things I think about, the books I read, podcasts I listen to, everything can be discovered by anyone.
-These were the guiding principles for [[how i built this website]].
+These were the guiding principles for [[how I built this website]].

 ## Daily Commitment
 The crucial part of the writing exercise is to have a [[commitment]].
 In my case, I chose to have a daily commitment.
 Every morning I write something down, even if small.
 I write down what podcast I've listened to, or if I thought about something the previous day.
 It does not really matter.